ome/omero-guide-introduction/docs/data-management.rst

     This helps to retain the possibility for this user to manipulate their containers even though you created them.

-    Nevertheless if the workflow is executed by a group owner (i.e. not and administrator), the new links will belong to the administrator and the user will not be able to unlink the objects later.
+    Nevertheless if the workflow is executed by a group owner (i.e. not an administrator), the new links will belong to the group owner and the user will not be able to unlink the objects later.
 This is a current limitation.

 Move data between groups
 ~~~~~~~~~~~~~~~~~~~~~~~~